wdporter/i-am-that-vuepress/22-life-is-love-and-love-is-life/readme.md

 **Q:**&ensp;When a *mantra* is chanted, what exactly happens?

-**M:**&ensp;The sound of *mantra* creätes the shape which will embody the Self.
+**M:**&ensp;The sound of *mantra* creates the shape which will embody the Self.
 The Self can embody any shape — and operate through it.
 After all, the Self is expressing itself in action — and a *mantra* is primarily energy in action.
 It acts on you; it acts on your surroundings.

 **Q:**&ensp;The *mantra* is traditional.
 Must it be so?

-**M:**&ensp;Since time immemorial a link was creäted between certain words and corresponding energies, this link is reïnforced by numberless repetitions.
+**M:**&ensp;Since time immemorial a link was created between certain words and corresponding energies, this link is reïnforced by numberless repetitions.
 It is just like a road to walk on.
 It is an easy way — only faith is needed.
 You trust the road to take you to your destination.

 **Q:**&ensp;In Europe there is no tradition of a *mantra*, except in some contemplative orders.
 Of what use is it to a modern young Westerner?

 **M:**&ensp;None, unless he is very much attracted.
 For him the right procedure is to adhere to the thought that he is the ground of all knowledge, the immutable and perennial awareness of all that happens to the senses and the mind.
 If he keeps it in mind all the time, aware and alert, he is bound to break the bounds of non-awareness and emerge into pure life, light and love.
 The idea ‘I am the witness only’ will purify the body and the mind and open the eye of wisdom.
 Then man goes beyond illusion and his heart is free of all desires.
 Just like ice turns to water, and water to vapour, and vapour dissolves in air and disappears in space, so does the body dissolve into pure awareness (<span data-tippy-content="[<em>chit</em>, to perceive + <em>akash</em>, expanse, sky] <em>Brahman</em> in its aspect of limitless knowledge, the expanse of awareness.
-Variously used for consciousness, individual as well as universal.">chidakash</span>), then into pure beïng (<span data-tippy-content="The great expanse, the timeless and spaceless reality; the Absolute beïng.">paramakash</span>), which is beyond all existence and non-existence.
+Variously used for consciousness, individual as well as universal.">chidakash</span>), then into pure being (<span data-tippy-content="The great expanse, the timeless and spaceless reality; the Absolute being.">paramakash</span>), which is beyond all existence and non-existence.

 **Q:**&ensp;The realised man eats, drinks and sleeps.
 What makes him do so?